How to completely remove Mac Auto Fixer virus

 The interface is pretty simple and looks like this:

 Then go to your Applications folder and look for Mac Auto Fixer.
 When you find it, drag it to the Trash.
 You should do the same with the app that Mac Auto Fixer was bundled with.

 Mac Auto Fixer cunningly installs a login item so that it launches automatically each time you restart your Mac.

-- Check the box next to Mac Auto Fixer and press the “-“ button.
+- Select the box next to the Mac Auto Fixer and click the “-” button.

 Check for Launch Agents

 Along with login items, malware often installs launch agents.
 Here’s how to check.